TITLE 77: PUBLIC HEALTH

 1) Normal phenylalanine levels shall be established using accepted statistical techniques.

-2) When the blood phenylalanine level is deemed to be abnormal, the Department shall recommend a repeat newborn screening test or referral of the infant to a designated consultant for a quantitative phenylalanine determination and other diagnostic studies as determined by the consultant.
+2) When the blood phenylalanine level is deemed to be abnormal, the Department will recommend a repeat newborn screening test or referral of the infant to a designated medical specialist for a quantitative phenylalanine determination and other diagnostic studies as determined by the medical specialist.

 b) Primary Hypothyroidism